renlulu/ParseProject/Blockchained India/project.md

 ---
+name: Blockchained India
-name: Blockchained Indiadescription: A community of blockchain enthusiasts dedicated to tackling the world's problems through DLT.
+description: A community of blockchain enthusiasts dedicated to tackling the world's problems through DLT.
 logo: No
 categories: Education
 status: Live